RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 significantly.
 It also gained the ability to prompt for values only if the corresponding environment variable isn't set.
 We could keep going with this, and define that `let` block as a function.
-We could move all this code into a Clojure source file in the source folder of the project, and then `require` it in.
+We could move all this code into a Clojure source file in the `src` folder of the current project, and then `require` it in.
 Or we could put it into a separate library like [my bootlaces][my-bootlaces] and add that as a dependency.
+Once we extract this functionality into a libryr we could add tests for it, and then continue to expand it's functionality.
 We could add another method for retrieving the credentials.
 Perhaps storing them in an encrypted edn file, which we read in if it exists.

 [my-bootlaces]: https://github.com/radicalzephyr/rotateam